 Kafka had particular philosophical ideas which he used to give shape to the literature that he created.
 He was skeptical about accounts of moral responsibility produced by the enlightenment, such as Kant’s critique of practical reason or J.S.
 Mill’s utilitarianism, because these moral theories make epistemological assumptions that are not borne out in human life.
 They fail by the standards of descriptive moral theory, which for both Kafka and Foucault is importantly primary to prescriptive moral theory.
 Descriptive moral theory is interested in the ways in which our behaviour is morally motivated and how these motivations interact with institutions, interests of power, the economy, contingencies of culture, and the management of bodies.

 For Strawson, one way in which philosophers (both optimists and pessimists) have erred is that they have subordinated prescriptive moral theory to a particular type of description, the metaphysical theory of determinism.
-On the one hand, if Strawson is correct and it is in principle not possible to undermine fundamental moral commitments by high-level descriptions, then Kafka’s and Foucault’s project has failed.
-On the other hand, if Kafka and Foucault succeed in providing a persuasive account (the one a literary account, the other a philosophical account) describing just the kind of human isolation and moral alienation that Strawson considers inconceivable, then a weakness in Strawson’s argument is revealed.
+Ethical intuitionists express their frustration to which degree technocratic “formal” epistemology has invaded moral epistemology which ought to be autonomous.
+On the one hand, if these voices are correct and it is in principle not possible to undermine fundamental moral commitments by high-level descriptions, then Kafka’s and Foucault’s project has failed.
+On the other hand, if Kafka and Foucault succeed in providing a persuasive account (the one a literary account, the other a philosophical account) describing just the kind of human isolation and moral alienation that Strawson and the ethical intuitionists considers inconceivable, then a weakness in their argument is revealed.

 Acknowledgments: This research was supported by the Social Sciences and Humanities Research Council of Canada.